Instrumentsliquidation-preference

 What is the difference between non-participating and participating preferred?

-Non-participating means the holder picks one path: take the preference dollars, or convert to common and share in the proceeds pro rata.
+Non-participating means the holder picks one path: take the preference, or convert to common and share in the proceeds pro rata.
 Whichever is larger.
 Participating preferred takes both: the preference first, then also participates in the remaining proceeds pro rata with common.
-Carta data shows 1x non-participating is the dominant market standard; participating is rare in current US venture financings.
+1x non-participating is the dominant market standard in priced venture rounds; participating preferred is more common in distressed financings or rounds done in jurisdictions with different default norms.

 What is a participation cap?